siiway/DC.QQ.TG/README.md

    - Read Message History
    - Use External Emojis
    - Add Reactions
+   - Manage Webhooks
 6. Get your Guild ID (server ID) and Channel ID and set them in the configuration

 #### Discord Webhook (One-way messaging to Discord only)
 1. Create a Discord server or use an existing one
+2. You can either:
-2. Create a webhook in a channel:
+   - **Manually create a webhook in the correct channel**:
      - Go to Server Settings > Integrations > Webhooks
      - Click "New Webhook"
+     - Select the channel where you want to receive messages
      - Copy the webhook URL and set it in the configuration
+   - **Let the application manage webhooks automatically**:
+     - Set up the Discord Bot API as described above
+     - Set `--auto-webhook=true` in the command line arguments
+     - Optionally set `--discord-webhook-name` to customize the webhook name
+     - The app will create a webhook or move an existing one to the correct channel
+   - > [!NOTE]
+     > Auto-Webhook feature is enabled by default.
+If you provide a webhook URL in the configuration, it will be used and auto-webhook will be disabled.

 ### Telegram Setup